pollygot/bumblebee/README.md

 **[By Pollygot](https://pollygot.com)**.
 Status: not production ready, use at your own risk.

-A KueJS queue for common async tasks.
+A Bull queue for common async tasks.
 This repo exposes an API that you can call to do some of the following:

-- Facebook Bots (coming soon)
+- Facebook Bots - send to Feed
-- Mailgun - send emails, (mor̨e coming soon)
+- Mailgun - send emails, (more coming soon)
+- Nexmo - send messages, (more coming soon)
 - Slack (coming soon)
 - Telegram (coming soon)
-- Trello - create cards, (more coming soon)
+- Trello - create cards, create lists (more coming soon)
-- Twilio (coming soon)
+- Twilio - (coming soon)

 ### Why use this?